Gradual charge order melting in Bi0.5Ca0.5MnO3 induced by ultrahigh magnetic field: Discussion

-Figure \ref{PeakFit} (a) shows the d$M$/d$B$ peaks shown in Fig. \ref{BmaxRaw} (c) with the same baseline.
-We tried to fit the peaks by gaussian function to analyze the $B_{\rm max}$ dependence of peak structure quantitatively.
+The d$M$/d$B$ peaks shown in Fig. \ref{BmaxRaw} (b) are drawn in Fig. \ref{PeakFit} (a) with the same baseline.
+We tried to fit the peaks using a Gaussian function to quantitatively analyze the $B_{\rm max}$ dependence of the peak intensity.
 The fitting results are shown in Fig. \ref{PeakFit} (a) as solid lines.
-From these fitting results, $B_{\rm max}$ dependence of the d$M$/d$B$ peak area (evaluated by the product of hight and width of peak) and width (FWHM) were obtained as shown in Fig. \ref{PeakFit} (b).
-The correlation between the peak area and the $B_{\rm max}$ is positive and the area saturates at above 130 T. On the other hand, the FWHM is almost constant with all $B_{\max}$.
-The magnetic field where the peak area becomes finite were estimated to $B$ = 96 T by extrapolating the $B_{\max}$ dependence of hight naturally (black broken line).
-We define it as $B_{\rm c}^{\rm up1}$ and the field where the area of peak saturates as a potential another critical field $B_{\rm c}^{\rm up2}$.
+From these, the $B_{\rm max}$ dependence of the d$M$/d$B$ peak intensity (evaluated by the product of the height and width of the peak) and the full width at half maximum (FWHM) were obtained, as shown in Fig. \ref{PeakFit} (b).
+The peak intensity increases with $B_{\rm max}$ and saturates at 130 T. However, the FWHM is almost constant for all $B_{\max}$.
+The magnetic field where the peak intensity becomes finite was estimated to be $B$ = 96 T by extrapolating the $B_{\max}$ dependence of the intensity (black broken line).
+We define it as the critical field $B_{\rm c}^{\rm up1}$ and the field where the peak intensity saturates as the other critical field $B_{\rm c}^{\rm up2}$.